reza0310/ProjetTradingPythonPOO/README.md

 0.0: In development (not working) (actual version)

 ## How to install and use it?
 For this section, we will assume that you know how to use a computer but know nothing about programming.
+If you need any help, [contact us](https://github.com/reza0310/ProjetTradingPythonPOO#contact-us).

 First, you're gonna need python.
 Download it from the [official website](https://www.python.org/downloads/).
 During python's installations you will have a checkbox for if you want to asked Python to PATH.
 Do it.
 Then you will be asked if you want to disable PATH length limit.
 Do it.<br>
 Congratulations!
 You now have Python!